-He is particularly experienced in federal court, having clerked for a federal judge in the Western District of North Carolina and focused his practice on federal litigation.
+He is particularly experienced in federal court, having clerked, at the start of his legal career from 2001 to 2002, for Judge Graham C. Mullen, Unites States District Court for the Western District of North Carolina and focused his practice on federal litigation.
 He regularly handles high stakes federal criminal and civil trials and appeals, IRS/tax controversies, SEC/securities fraud matters, and government and internal investigations.
 In addition, he applies the experience he has gained from helping clients through emergencies to counseling companies, executives, and professionals regarding compliance and general business planning so that they can proactively avoid disruptive problems.

 After a recent trial, one client remarked to Will: “I could never have stood up to those guys without you.”
 This is the kind of feedback that matters the most to Will, and he is fortunate to regularly hear some variation of it from clients.
 Will became a lawyer to fight for the underdog, protect rights, and ensure a fair fight where his clients’ positions are presented comprehensively, accurately, and effectively.
 It is what he lives to do.